SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
 Certainly!
-Here are a few notable events in the USA that happen or have happened on July 25th:
+Here are some notable events that have occurred in the United States on July 25:

-- **National Intern Day**: Celebrated on the last Thursday of July, which sometimes falls on July 25th.
-It honors the contributions of interns across various industries.
+- **St. James Day**: This day is celebrated by many Christian denominations in honor of St. James the Greater, one of the Twelve Apostles of Jesus.

-- **Threading the Needle Day**: An unofficial holiday observed by those who celebrate unique or quirky occasions.
-It symbolizes accomplishing difficult tasks or finding a middle ground in conflicts.
+- **Walt Disney Studios was founded (1923)**: Before becoming The Walt Disney Company, the world-renowned entertainment conglomerate had its humble beginnings with the founding of the Walt Disney Studios.

-- **1965 Bob Dylan Goes
+- **Puerto Rico Constitution Day (195
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are.
-Know that there is something inside you that is greater than any obstacle. 🌟💪😊"
+"Embrace the glorious mess that you are and shine on! ✨🌟💖"